-YANGON: A key aide to ousted Myanmar leader Aung San Suu Kyi was arrested Friday, days after a coup that has sparked outrage and calls by US President Joe Biden for the generals to relinquish power, reports AFP.
+A key aide to Myanmar's ousted leader Aung San Suu Kyi was arrested Friday, days after a coup that has sparked outrage and calls by US President Joe Biden for the generals to relinquish power.

-Win Htein, considered Suu Kyi’s right-hand man, was arrested at his daughter’s house, said Kyi Toe, a press officer for the National League of Democracy.
+Win Htein, considered Suu Kyi's right-hand man, "was arrested from his daughter's house where he was staying at midnight (in Yangon)," said Kyi Toe, a press officer for the National League of Democracy.

-The 79-year-old NLD stalwart has spent long stretches in and out for detention for campaigning against military rule.
+The 79-year-old NLD stalwart is a longtime political prisoner, who has spent long stretches of time in and out for detention for campaigning against military rule.

-Ahead of his arrest, Win Htein told local media that the military putsch was “not wise”, and that its leaders had taken the country “in the wrong direction”.
+Ahead of his arrest, Win Htein had told local English-language media that the military putsch was "not wise", and that its leaders "have taken (the country) in the wrong direction".

-Telecom providers in the country have been ordered to cut access to Facebook, the main means of communication and accessing the internet for millions of people in Myanmar.
+Telecom providers in the country have also been ordered to throttle Facebook, the main means of accessing the internet and communication for millions of people in Myanmar.

 With Facebook stifled, more Myanmar people have moved to Twitter in recent days or started using VPN services to bypass the blockade.

-Hashtags opposing the coup — including #HearTheVoiceofMyanmar and #RespectOurVotes — were trending, Friday, with more than seven million posts citing them.
+Hashtags opposing the coup, including #HearTheVoiceofMyanmar and #RespectOurVotes, were trending on Twitter in Myanmar on Friday, with more than seven million posts citing them.

 A so-called Civil Disobedience Movement has gathered steam online, calling on the public to voice opposition every night by banging pots and clanging cymbals to show their anger.

-At 8 pm Thursday, a cacophony erupted from Yangon neighbourhoods, with cars honking to join the chorus of dissent.
+At 8 pm Thursday, a cacophony of noise rose from the neighbourhoods of Yangon, with cars honking on the streets to join the chorus of dissent.

 "I haven't been able to sleep or eat since the coup," Yangon resident Win Bo told AFP, adding that he was "a frontliner" during the 1988 uprising.

-That pro-democracy movement ended in a bloody crackdown that killed thousands of protesters and monks campaigning against the junta.
+That pro-democracy movement ended in a bloody crackdown, killing thousands of protesters and monks who were campaigning against the junta.

 "Now I am facing it again," he said.
 "I can't accept this coup.
 I want to do an armed revolution if possible."

-So far, no large-scale protests have been seen, although small pockets of dissent have popped up, with doctors sporting red ribbons, the NLD’s colour.
+So far, no large-scale protests have happened, though small pockets of dissent have popped up, with medical doctors choosing to wear red ribbons -- NLD's colour.

-About 70 NLD MPs on Thursday convened a symbolic parliament at their compound in Naypyidaw, signing a pledge that they would serve the people.
+About 70 NLD MPs on Thursday convened a symbolic parliament at their compound in Naypyidaw, signing a pledge that they would serve the duty of the people.

 The putsch has drawn condemnation globally.

-On Thursday, President Biden reiterated his call for the generals to reverse course.
+On Thursday, US President Joe Biden reiterated his call for the generals to reverse course.

 "The Burmese military should relinquish power they have seized, release the advocates and activists and officials they have detained, lift the restrictions in telecommunications, and refrain from violence," Biden said.